Etruscan vase painting: Black-figure vase painting

 The local production of Etruscan vases probably began in the 7th century BC.
 Initially, the vases followed examples of black-figure vase painting from Corinth and East Greece.
 It is assumed that in the earliest phase, vases were produced mainly by immigrants from Greece.
 The first major style was so-called Pontic vase painting.
 This was followed between 530 and 500 BC by the Micali Painter and his workshop.
 They mainly produced amphorae, hydriai and jugs.
 Depictions included komasts, symposia and animal friezes.
 Mythological motifs occur more rarely, but are already created with great care.
 By this time, Etruscan vase painting had begun to take its main influence from Attic vase painting.
 The black-figure style ended about 480 BC.
-In its final phase, it had developed a tendency to mannerism and a sloppy silhouette style of drawing.
+In its final phase, it had developed a tendency toward mannerism and a sloppy silhouette style of drawing.

 Red-figure vase painting

 An imitative adoption of the red-figure technique only developed in Etruria around 490 BC, nearly half a century after that style had been invented in Greece.
 Early produce is described as pseudo-red-figure Etruscan vase painting, due to its differing technique.
 Only by the end of the 5th century was the true red-figure technique introduced to Etruria.
 For both pseudo- and true red-figure, numerous painters, workshops and production centres have been recognised.
 Vases were not just produced for the local market, but also sold to Malta, Carthage, Rome and the Ligurian coast.